dstar55/100-words-design-patterns-java/README.md

 * Motivation

 Imagine that we need to develop a reporting library.
-Two basic abstractions in this library are the classes Engine and Report.
+Two basic abstractions in this library are the Engine and the Report classes.
-Both classes are abstract, and clients have extend them in order to realize their application specific implementations.
+Both classes are abstract, and clients have to extend them in order to realize their application specific implementations.

 The Engine class is responsible for managing Reports and will create them as required.
-Report subclasses which Engine should instatiate are application specific and Engine will only knows when a new report should be created, but not what type of Report to create.
+Report subclasses which Engine should instantiate are application–specific and Engine only knows when a new report should be created, but not what type of Report to create.
-This leads us to situation that our library should instantiate classes, but it only knows about abstract classes, which it cannot instantiate.
+This leads us to a situation in which our library should instantiate classes, but it only knows about abstract classes, which it cannot instantiate.

-So how we can solve this ?
+So, how can we solve this?

 If we encapsulate the knowledge of which Report subclasses to create and move this knowledge outside of the library, then Engine subclass will be able to create Report objects.
-This solution is Factory Method pattern.
+This solution is the Factory Method pattern.

-Factory Method defines an interface for creating objects, but lets subclasses decides which class to instantiate.
+The Factory Method defines an interface for creating objects, but lets subclasses decide which class to instantiate.

 * Story

-Plasticine is used for children's play.
+Plasticine is used as a toy for children.
 Plasticine is injected into predefined molds.
-The class of end product(ball, toy, sculpture, cake) is determined by the mold.
+The class of end product (ball, toy, sculpture, cake) is determined by the mold.

 * Image